cugos/cugos.github.com/meetings/_posts/2014-09-17-cugos_monthly.markdown

 **Results compared to server** - the servers were an order of magnitude faster than web browsers (>100,000 in under 4s), where client platforms couldn't process beyond 50,000 vertices.
 It seems web browsers are quite limited to vertices data, compared to the servers.

+### [Jason Taylor](https://github.com/JMT2080AD) - *R: a tabular data command center with spatial tools*

+He uses R for basically everything at work, and wanted to pull it into his geoprocessing workflow.
+Showed us a bunch fo sweet maps made in R that look pretty and hold some robust data.

+*Let's talk about R* - built on vector data (array vectors), data frames, lists (combination of objects), and class objects thus rendering it an OOO language.

+(non spatial) Example time!
+Making windroses from Wunderground data - only available in daily values instead of larger date ranges, needed to pull general time frames, so he found a sweet awesome function that does it for him!

+**BIG TASK!** emboyments and population vs. sediment contaminents in Puget Sound.
+Wrote some sick nasty functions to parse all this data from 300,000+ records but now he has to add some spatial components (i.e. buffering for coasts and known locations) to remove data.
+Typically they'd use ArcGIS, but it was screwing things up (typical) so he researched some geo in R - used [RGEOS](http://cran.at.r-project.org/web/packages/rgeos/index.html), which takes coordinates and turns them into spatial objects.

+It took an hour and half (what?!) - what else could you use?
+[R.gdal](http://cran.r-project.org/web/packages/rgdal/index.html).
+Can you automate this process at all?
+He thinks you can!

 ---